pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-unitary

-    An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix.
+    An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix or said differently the concjugate transposed matrix equals the inversed matrix.

 ### is-orthogonal

-    An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix.
+    An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words transosed and inverted matrices are equal.

 ### is-invertible

     Is True if number of rows and colums are the same (is-square) and determinant is not zero.
+    All rows or colums have to be Independent vectors.

 ### is-positive-definite